nybell/non-add-paper/README.md

 ```

 #### Prepare data for models (clean, compute PGSs, format for ML/DL)
 Slurm job for cleaning and preping data for models.
-The 'dnn.sh' and 'xgb.sh' are run using a single NVIDIA A100 GPU.
+The 'dnn.job.txt' and 'xgb.job.txt' are run using a single NVIDIA A100 GPU.
 ```
 # submit ready data job (HPC)
 sbatch 03_ready.data.ss.job.txt